 The foregoing elements, when brought together, will contribute to the development of a culture of entrepreneurship which should pervade public and private-sector workers, technicians, and professionals, as well as institutions such as trade unions, chambers of commerce, and manufacturers associations.
-This culture, optimistic, outward-looking, and forward-looking, will be receptive to new ideas and the incorporation of technological change, and it will increase the likelihood that productivity increases become a self-generating process.
+This culture, optimistic, outward-looking, and forward-looking, will be receptive to new ideas and the incorporation of technological change, and it will increase the likelihood that productivity increases become a self-gen-

 In the anxiety to address the pressing problems and find the "key" to development, many models have been evaluated, sometimes in their purest and most theoretical forms; yet, common sense will tell us that a judicious mix of elements will need to be used, based on an empirical evaluation of what will work.
 Deregulation is one such element that is currently in vogue.
 It is often prescribed as the remedy for rigid and unresponsive economies.
 And it is undeniable that a network of overlapping regulations have rendered regional economies unresponsive to change and have often created contradictions in policy.
 Moreover, the more impersonal mechanism of price might be the only viable solution where social disharmony, policy inertia, or vested interests oppose the removal of policies which discriminate against trade and a rational approach to planning, or in those areas where knowledge and foresight are limited and change is rapid and unpredictable.
-But deregulation is not a panacea; it should, therefore, not be applied indiscriminately, and it is not to be seen as an excuse to abdicate responsibility for development.

-However, government/public sector intervention, where necessary, will need to be applied with restraint and humility.
-It might prove to be necessary to preserve a measure of equity in the delivery of those social services needed to improve social harmony and develop all the human resources to their fullest potentials.
+But deregulation is not a panacea; it should, therefore, not be applied indiscriminately, and it is not to be seen as an excuse to abdiprove to be necessary to preserve a measure of equity in the deliverv of those social services needed to improve social harmony and develop all the human resources to their fullest potentials.
 It will be necessary to create and preserve a stable legal and economic climate to encourage enterprise and to strengthen the educational system at all levels.